Adamm00/IPSet_ASUS/README.md

 Each event retains its timestamp, category, source and destination IPv4 addresses, protocol, ports, packet length, interfaces, TCP flags, available ICMP details and logged MAC/link-layer data.
 The logged link-layer header may identify a gateway rather than the remote IP's device.
 Normal packet logging omits optional TCP sequence numbers and TCP/IP option dumps.
 This changes diagnostic detail, not packet blocking or the number of collected events.

-Hourly maintenance and explicit refreshes collect newly completed syslog records.
+The 30-minute collector, hourly maintenance and explicit refreshes collect newly completed syslog records.
 Ingestion checkpoints advance only with committed events.
+Successfully collected packet entries are then removed from both active and rotated syslog files.
 Records already lost to system-log rotation cannot be recovered.
 Counts represent recorded packet events, not unique connections or every packet the firewall may have dropped.

 Unchanged source files are skipped after their saved checkpoint is verified.
 Storage-budget checks use database page metadata and count retained events only when space must be reclaimed.